 With the 20015 FIS World Alpine Ski Championships at Beaver Creek in town, we headed up to our family’s condo this weekend to catch some of the races and get my kids on skis for the first time to check out Beaver Creek Ski School.

-The first thing you see after heading up the hill is the gorgeous view of the creek as you head in over the covered bridge to walk into Beaver Creek Village.
+The first thing you see after heading up the hill is the gorgeous view of the creek as you head in over the covered bridge to walk into Beaver Creek Village in Avon, Colorado.
 The 3-6 year old kids ski school is directly up the escalator from the ice rink, next to the Ford Theater (named for President Ford, who loved Beaver Creek and lived in the Vail Valley until he died).

 The village is idyllic- as you walk to ski school (or after you drop off the kids), head into Remini Gelato for one of the most delicious lattes you’ll ever have- they also make amazing crepes, pastries, and have phenomenal gelato.